magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture.md

 1. Fixtures declared at a test level have a higher priority than fixtures declared at a test case level.
 1. Test case fixtures are applied to each test in the test case, unless a test has its own fixtures declared.
 1. Annotation declaration at a test case level does not affect tests that have their own annotation declarations.

-### For Parameterized Data Fixtures

-{:.bs-callout-info}
-Parameterized Data Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.4.5.

 1. Fixture alias SHOULD be camelcase.
-1. Fixture JSON parameter MUST be a valid JSON string.
+1. Fixture data provider MUST be a valid JSON string.

 ## Usage